rvbd-wimv/django-project/README.md

 docker-compose up --build --force-recreate
 ```

-step 1 - change the .env file with the correct values
 step 2 - create application via the admin interface

 step 3 - request a access_token with scope